magdamalinowska29/RW_modelling/README.md

+# RW_modelling

-Thir repository contains all the files needed to perform behavioural anallysis using Rescorla-Wagner models as featured in my Master's thesis.
+This repository contains all the files needed to perform behavioural anallysis using Rescorla-Wagner models as featured in my Master's thesis.

 ### PREPROCESSING ###